aseriesofdarkcaves/karaf-feature-practice/README.md

 ```

 TODO: Find out how to properly install the feature (something isn't right).
 Issue seems to be the config.
 The cfg file I
 am referring to turns out not to have been included in the bundle1 jar.
+Probably some issue with the
-Probably some issue with the build-helper-maven-plugin configuration.
+build-helper-maven-plugin configuration.
+There might be some issue with the build-helper-maven-plugin not supporting JDK
+11...
+Messing about with the <classifier> element seems to change the name of the cfg file that gets put into the local
+repo via mvn:install...